Velociraptor endpoint agents are called

-Velociraptor already includes a Wix Framework configuration file that creates a proper custom MSI with embedded configuration.
+Velociraptor already includes a Wix Framework configuration files that create a proper custom MSI with embedded configuration.
 You can also customize this Wix file to specify a different service name, destination location etc.

 To do so, follow the instructions here

 To summarize the process, you will need to:

 docs/wix directory into a new working directory on your host.